bennettslin/yearlings_bobtail_app/dot-categorisation-notes.md

 # NARRATIVE
 * Related to the general story of the song, whether past or present.
 * Good test is whether they will still get it with every other dot off.
-* Use general tense of each song, and then stick with it throughout.
+* Use general tense of each song at that particular point.

 # PUN
 * Words that are unrelated and have different meaning.